apache/cassandra/README.txt

   * bin/cassandra -f

-Running the startup script with the -f argument will cause Cassandra to remain in the foreground and log to standard out.
+(Running the startup script with the -f argument will cause Cassandra to remain in the foreground and log to standard out.
+On windows, running it with the 'install' argument instead will install Cassandra as a Windows Service.)

 Now let's try to read and write some data using the command line client.